phylum-dev/phylum-ci/CONTRIBUTING.md

 The `phylum-ci` project could always use more documentation, whether as part of the official phylum docs, in docstrings, or even on the web in blog posts, articles, and such.

+### Increase Test Coverage

+There can always be more and better tests to improve the overall test coverage.
+Contributions to unit or functional tests will help make the project more robust, less prone to regressions, and easier for everyone to contribute as it will be more likely that changes are made in a way that don't break other parts of the project.
+Even if there is already 100% test coverage, there may still be room for contributions.
+For instance, it may be the case that certain functionality or use cases are not covered in the existing set of tests.

 ### Submit Feedback

 The best way to send feedback is to file an issue at <https://github.com/phylum-dev/phylum-ci/issues>.

-If you are proposing a feature, please use the feature request template which should remind you to include:
+If you are proposing a feature, please use the feature request template which should remind you to:

 * Explain in detail how it would work
 * Keep the scope as narrow as possible, to make it easier to implement